PGT Project and Dissertation Extensions

 - Where an extension is granted, any initial submission made by the student prior to the original deadline date will be superseded for all purposes by the student’s subsequent submission made prior to the extended deadline.

-- Decisions on PGT project/dissertation extension requests will be made by the Associate Dean (Teaching) responsible for the module (or nominee) in consultation with the relevant Module Leader.
+- Decisions on PGT project/dissertation extension requests will be made by the Associate Dean (Education and Student Experience) responsible for the module (or nominee) in consultation with the relevant Module Leader.
 Extensions shall be granted only where exceptional circumstances beyond the student’s control prevent submission of the project/dissertation on time.

-- The Associate Dean (Teaching) responsible for the module shall, in consultation with the relevant Module Leader, determine whether an extension should be permitted and if so what period the extension should cover – normally, no more than two extensions to the original submission deadline, for an overall period not exceeding 4 months for full-time students and 12 months for part-time students, will be permitted.
+- The Associate Dean (Education and Student Experience) responsible for the module shall, in consultation with the relevant Module Leader, determine whether an extension should be permitted and if so what period the extension should cover – normally, no more than two extensions to the original submission deadline, for an overall period not exceeding 4 months for full-time students and 12 months for part-time students, will be permitted.

 - Any PGT project/dissertation not submitted by the due date (plus any agreed extension) will be marked at zero.
 Students who fail to submit coursework by the submission date (plus any agreed extension) due to extenuating circumstances beyond their control should submit a mitigating circumstances claim.
 A zero mark for late submission may only be amended if a mitigating circumstances claim is upheld.